sineverba/cfhookbash/README.md

 CloudFlare Bash hook for dehydrated.
 This is a hook for Let's Encrypt client [dehydrated](https://github.com/lukas2511/dehydrated) to use with Cloud Flare.

 ## Why Cloud Flare?
-What is this scrip?
+What is this script?

 You have all (or some) these problems: